chrisgoding/HP-BIOS-Sledgehammer/readme.md

 Requires HP's BiosConfigUtility, available here: http://ftp.hp.com/pub/caps-softpaq/cmit/HP_BCU.html

 DO NOT deploy this to machines that are already in the field.
 They probably won't boot into windows without a reimage afterwards.

+I'm not liable for whatever this breaks.
+Audit it on test machines.